Russian court says Google, Wikipedia face fines over 'fake' content - NewsBreak

 Russian court says Google, Wikipedia face fines over 'fake' content

-April 15 (Reuters) - A Russian court has threatened U.S. Internet giant Google (GOOGL.O) and Wikipedia owner Wikimedia Foundation with fines for failing to delete what it said was "fake" information about the Ukraine conflict, Interfax news agency reported on Friday.
+(Reuters) - A Russian court has threatened U.S. Internet giant Google and Wikipedia owner Wikimedia Foundation with fines for failing to delete what it said was “fake” information about the Ukraine conflict, Interfax news agency reported on Friday.

 Comments / 0